Women in Laos: Education and training

 Fewer Laotian girls enroll in schools than boys.
-After World War II, many women, such as the silk weavers of the Bai Hai population, became increasingly engaged in unskilled manual labour.
-Despite being less literate and educated than men on average (63% of Lao females can read and write, compared to 83% of males), Lao women increasingly became the primary wage earners of their family units, especially in rural areas.
+After World War II, some women, such as the silk weavers of the Bai Hai population, became increasingly engaged in unskilled manual labour.
+63% of Lao females can read and write, compared to 83% of males.

-In recent decades, Lao women have furthermore benefited from microfinancing programs offered by organizations such as the Social Economic Developers Association (SEDA).
+In decades, women have furthermore benefited from microfinancing programs offered by organizations such as the Social Economic Developers Association (SEDA).
 In such programs, women receive training in establishing businesses, business management, procurement of materials, mass production, price negotiation for products, financial management, marketing strategies, writing skills, business planning, and decision-making.
 This is intended to assist women in becoming empowered and obtaining "financial stability".

 Another organization involved in women's education is the Lao Disabled Women's Development Centre, an institution that trains handicapped Lao women.
 The Lao Disabled Women's Development Centre was established by Chanhpheng Sivila, and functioned primarily as a series of workshops before expanding in 2002.
-Another similar group focusing on the rights, empowerment, and health of Lao women is the Committee for Women's Advancement of the province of Sayaboury.
+Another group focusing on the rights, empowerment, and health of Lao women is the Committee for Women's Advancement of the province of Sayaboury.

 Politics

-The women of Lao obtained the right to vote and to be elected in 1958.
-They remain underrepresented in government at both local and national levels.
+The women of Laos obtained the right to vote and to be elected in 1958.

-In recent decades women have made notable inroads into politics.
-In 1997, Onechanh Thammavong became one of the vice-presidents of the National Assembly of Laos.
-In March 2011, the National Assembly provided a seminar for forty-seven female candidates in advance of the 7th Lao general elections in April 2011, in order to instil the “significant duties of the national legislature body” in the women.
+In 1997, Onechanh Thammavong became 1 of the vice-presidents of the National Assembly of Laos.
+In March 2011, the National Assembly provided a seminar for 47 female candidates in advance of the 7th Lao general elections in April 2011, in order to instil the “significant duties of the national legislature body” in the women.

-Marriage

-In Lao society, women who divorce their husbands are traditionally stigmatised, often finding it difficult to find another spouse.

 Prostitution and trafficking

-As with many of the poorer states of South-East Asia, human trafficking and prostitution are serious issues for Lao women.
+Human trafficking and prostitution are issues for women.